White-Hat Subterfuge

 Defining White-Hat Subterfuge

-Ethical deception used defensively, not to exploit others, but to avoid being exploited by systems that reward opacity.
+Not to exploit others, but to avoid being exploited.

 - omission, not fabrication